A Gentile Declaration- Rahab (Joshua 2)

 News of Israel’s powerful God went ahead of them into the Promised Land of Canaan.
 Stories of what God did to the Egyptians and Amorite kings struck fear in the hearts of surrounding nations.
 When Israel’s leader, Joshua, sent spies into Jericho, they met Rahab, a woman whose response to these same stories was one of faith.
 She shared what she had heard about Israel’s God and acknowledged, “The Lord your God is God in heaven above and on earth below.”
 (Joshua 2:11) Rahab risked her life to protect the spies in return for the chance to be saved from Jericho’s destruction and grafted into God’s people.
 She was an unlikely candidate – a woman, a prostitute, a non-Jewish foreigner – but the promise to Abraham was passed on through her, making Rahab the first Gentile in the genealogy of Jesus.
 God was already blessing the nations!

-Materials: blocks, a small ball, small people figures (Lego people, army men, game pieces, etc.)
+Materials: blocks, a small ball, small people figures (action figures, game pieces, dolls, etc.)

 Discuss:

-1. Read Joshua 6:22-25.
-How did God rescue and provide for Rahab and her family?
+1. How did God rescue and provide for Rahab and her family?

 2. Like the people of Jericho, each of us began life with a sinful heart.
 We were condemned by God and headed for destruction.
-Read what Jesus said in John 5:24.
 How did God rescue and provide for us?

 Pray: